The Rise of Indianapolis

 "I am pitiful," said Judd, "yet I can't give this Christian tyke a brute name."

-Right when Forkner was introduced on Washington in 1925, the city, Indianapolis, and an infant youngster were invited at the plan station by the ensign's father, Boss maritime officer Charles B. McVay II.
+Right when Spooner was introduced on Indiana in 1912, the city, Indianapolis, and an infant youngster were invited at the plan station by the ensign's father, Boss maritime officer Charles B. McVay II.

 "Tyke," pronounced the maritime officer, "we've bought a house and you will live with us and help pay for it."